Sasha Pickard: Brooklyn FC

 Pickard went undrafted in the 2024 NWSL Draft, but on July 23, 2024, Brooklyn FC announced that Pickard had signed with the club ahead of the inaugural USL Super League season.
-She played in Brooklyn's inugural match against Spokane Zephyr on September 8, 2024, coming into the match in the 84th minute.
+She played in Brooklyn's inaugural match against Spokane Zephyr on September 8, 2024, coming into the match in the 84th minute.

 Santos Laguna

 On 18 July 2025, Liga MX Femenil club Santos Laguna announced that Pickard was joining the club after her exit from Brooklyn FC.